 Exceptional patients refuse to be victims.
 They educate themselves and become specialists in their own care.
 They question the doctor because they want to understand their treatment and participate in it.
-They demand dignity, personhood, and control, no matter that the course of the dis-ease.
+They demand dignity, personhood, and control, no matter what the course of the dis-ease.
 Dr. Bernie Siegel

 Having successfully navigated my journey of healing from breast cancer, I’m offering resources from my personal regimen for wholeness.
 (You can read my amazing breast cancer story here.)